Shafter, Texas

-Shafter is a ghost town in Presidio County, Texas.
-The Texas Attorney General's Office gives a population of 11 as of the 2000 Census.
+Shafter is a ghost town in Presidio County, Texas, United States.
+The Texas Attorney General's Office listed a population of 11 as of the 2000 Census.
 It was named in honor of General William R. Shafter, who at one point commanded the nearby (relatively speaking) Fort Davis.
-As of 2012, at least one silver mine, La Mina Grande, has been reopened by Aurcana Corporation.
+As of 2012, at least one silver mine, La Mina Grande, had been reopened by Aurcana Corporation.
+In October, the James Bay Mining Company announced that it had acquired the Shafter Silver Mine from Aurcana.

 It is listed on the National Register of Historic Places as the Shafter Historic Mining District.

 History

 Tucked in the Chinati Mountains on Cibolo Creek, 18 miles north of Presidio, Shafter was once a bustling mining town with a population as high as 4000, in 1940.

 In 1880 or 1881, John Spencer found silver deposits near this location.
 Capt. (later Gen.) William R. Shafter, stationed at Fort Davis, and Spencer collaborated to establish the mining operation.
-This operation consisted of the Cibolo Creek Mill & Mining Company and the Presidio Mining Company, both of which were consolidated as the Presidio Mining Company.
+This operation consisted of the Cibolo Creek Mill and Mining Company and the Presidio Mining Company, both of which were consolidated as the Presidio Mining Company.
 The Mina Grande orebody was producing by 1883.
 The ore, 30 ounces of silver per ton, was treated in a 50-ton pan amalgamation mill.
 Annual production from 1898 to 1913 was 20,000 tons.
 In 1913, a 200-ton cyanide mill was added.
 Annual production from 1913 to 1926 was 84,000 tons, with 10 ounces of silver per ton.